 - 1. There will be NO food, drink or tobacco products in the laboratory. - 2.
-NO opened-toe shoes can be worn during lab.
-You will not be allowed to stay in the laboratory if the lab exercise uses any sort of glassware or chemicals. - 3.
+NO opened-toe or open-heeled shoes can be worn during lab.
+You will not be allowed to stay in the laboratory without the appropriate footwear. - 3.
 NO purses, bags or coats on top of the student tables. - 4.
 NO visitors in the laboratory without prior approval of the instructor.